The Barking Lot: C.A.R.E Animal Rescue

 One of those rescues is C.A.R.E.
 Animal Rescue.

 C.A.R.E.
-(Castaway Animals Rescue Effort) started in 1992 as the first no-kill shelter in our area and have grown into the largest no-kill shelter in Southwest Missouri.
+(Castaway Animals Rescue Effort) started in 1992 as the first no-kill shelter in our area and has grown into the largest no-kill shelter in Southwest Missouri.

 The rescue works to: